Synchronization has occurred.

 Kalama, the Piscese advisor, laid beside her still bundled up in Alexei’s bright blue fur coat.
 Her eyes were wide, her lips blue, her skin an unnatural shade of ash.
 At the center of her chest—at the center of all that blur dyed fur—was a crystalline formation of red that erupted like a flower from the center of her chest.

 Aquarius is a large southeastern country in Signum.
-It is, in fact, the largest country of Signum and is home to several specially governed semi-independent states categorized as either mountainous tribes or seaside tribes.
+It is, in fact, one of the largest countries of Signum and is home to several specially-governed, semi-independent states categorized as either mountainous tribes or seaside tribes.
 Due to its large size, it also hosts the greatest number of vitae reservoirs out of all of Signum.
 Although the area around such vitae reservoirs experience high-levels of almost eutrophic growth, Aquarius itself is a cold country holding a record-breaking temperature of -26 degrees Celsius on January 3rd, 1921.
 Its southeastern beaches are considered tourist attractions.Countries of Signum by Various Authors, 20th edition